Baptism or

 2. Meet personally with Pastor Bill or Pastor Melissa or one of our current elders.

-3. Briefly share your story of coming to faith in Christ and being His follower, either in writing or verbally via video.
+3. Briefly share your story of coming to faith in Christ and being His follower, either in writing or verbally via a recorded video.